mudit023/templates/animated-navigation/README.md

        <img src="./Logo.png" />
        # Animated Navigation
 </p>
-This is a Animated Login Form using Html CSS.
+This is a Animated Navigation Bar using Html CSS JS.

 ## Table of contents